 #1 You should have run away from home when you had the chance.

 As a child, whenever I was scolded by my parents; the first thought was to pack my bag and run away.
 Such a drama queen I know.
 So, I remember packing this brown bag that I have with my clothes, my Enid Blyton books (they were hardbacks and really heavy! ) and my Barney coin bus (Its a bus like with wheels money box).
 And I will count my notes and coins.
 Hmmm, 17 ringgit and 35 cents; that should be enough to take me from KL to Penang (my hometown).
-In a flight.
+On a flight.
 Okay, set!
-A couple of hours later, my parents being the sweetest parents they are, had to apologize, kiss and hug me.
-Then we are all good.
+A couple of hours later, my parents being the sweetest parents they are, had to apologize, kissed and hugged me.
+Then it was all good again.
 I will unpack my bag and shove everything back into the closet.
-Next time I will definitely do it, I said.
+Next time I will definitely do it, I’d say.
 I am not suggesting I should run away because my current life is miserable.
 I thought it would be a fun experience to share with my grandkids.

 #2 You will never have a boyfriend if you beat guys up or staple their ears

 The later was of course, a joke!
 I mean who would do such a thing?!
 Although, in my defense; he asked for it and it just breaks my heart to not give the poor boy a free piercing.
 When I was young, I have this huge ego issue.
 I just will not back down especially with guys.
 I use my power as a prefect and Enid Blyton books as my weapon to “teach them boys some lessons”.
 I am not exactly proud of it now but then, those guys will never get near me.
 So, it is somewhat an effective ‘jerk repellant’.
 And also the ‘nice guys repellant’ at the same time.
 Sigh.
 So, maybe you should go easy on the bullying and the stapling.